Mobinexbiz/plugin-calendar-android/README.md

 	1000, 1000, 0, 0);
 ```

 or you can use default size.
-In this case Calendar will use `MATCH_PARENT` for width, `WRAP_CONTEN` for height and `0` as top and left parameters.
+In this case Calendar will use `MATCH_PARENT` for width, `WRAP_CONTENT` for height and `0` as top and left parameters.

 ``` Javascript
 var calendar= new SmartfaceCalendar("Landroid/app/Activity;");